trusttoken/contracts-pre22/README.md

 ### TimeLockedController.sol

-This contract is the initial owner of TrueUSD.sol.
+This contract is the initial owner of `TrueUSD.sol`.
 Consists of an Owner key, Mint Pause Keys, Mint Key, and Mint Approval Keys.
 It also imposes time delays on mint requests to maximize security.

 ### MultiSigOwner.sol

-This contract is the owner of TimeLockedController.sol.
+This contract is the owner of `TimeLockedController.sol`.
 It turns every function that only the owner can access into a multisig function that requires 2/3 approvals.

 ### Delegation Process

-To delegate calls to new contract, first deploy a contract that implements DelegateBurnable.
+To delegate calls to new contract, first deploy a contract that implements `DelegateBurnable`.
 Configure fees, burn bounds, global pause etc.
-The contract must also implement setBalanceSheet(address) and setAllowanceSheet(address) in order to claim the storage contracts.
+The contract must also implement `setBalanceSheet(address)` and `setAllowanceSheet(address)` in order to claim the storage contracts.

 Set registry instance for the new contract.
-Set totalSupply to equal to the current totalSupply of the old contract.
+Set `totalSupply` to equal to the current `totalSupply` of the old contract.

-Transfer ownership of the new contract to TimeLockedController.
-Claim ownership of new contract with TimeLockedController.
+Transfer ownership of the new contract to `TimeLockedController`.
+Claim ownership of new contract with `TimeLockedController`.

-If the new contract has function setDelegatedFrom, call the function with TrueUSD contract address as the parameter.
+If the new contract has function `setDelegatedFrom`, call the function with TrueUSD contract address as the parameter.

-call delegateToNewContract(\_newContractAddress, \_balanceSheetAddress, \_allowanceSheetAddress) to delegate to new contract.
+call `delegateToNewContract(_newContractAddress, _balanceSheetAddress, _allowanceSheetAddress)` to delegate to new contract.

 ## Testing

 Initialize the registry submodule in the root directory:

-- `git submodule init && git submodule update``
+- `git submodule init && git submodule update`

 To run the tests and generate a code coverage report: